 Variously spelled as "Satguru" or "Sadhguru," this title names a spiritual teacher at the highest level.
 Especially a Shaktipat Guru, who is a Kundalini Master, is qualified for this title.
 In addition, the Brahmin priests of Ganeshpuri India are the ones who conferred this title on our own Swami Nirmalananda.

 Meaning the "jewel of yoga" or a "yoga-gem," this title honors one who has developed their inner depth in such a way that they can shine it into the world.
-Their mastery extends into the practicalities of life as well as the mystical dimensions within.
-Like a diamond or ruby reflects the light, captivating all who see it, such a yogi shines Divine Light into the world in a way that heals, transforms and uplifts others.
+Their commitment to teaching, their excellence as a teacher of Svaroopa® Yoga / Meditation and their support of the Ashram are some of the ways they show their light.
+In these ways, their mastery extends into the practicalities of life as well as the mystical dimensions within.
+You may nominate such a teacher or yourself for this honored title by emailing email@example.com.

 One who has taken formal vows of sannyas (renunciation) is called "Swami."
 "Sva" means the Self, your Divine Essence, as in "svaroopa."
 The ceremony empowers a pure dedication to the spiritual path, to the goal of becoming Self-Realized in this lifetime.
 Our swamis are members of the Saraswati order, which is a teaching order,.
 They bring their dedication as well as their deep knowledge and practice to everything they do.

 One who has taken vows of celibacy is honored with this title, acknowledging their dedication to the yogic path of inward mystical development.
 Their practice is done in the midst of life, with real relationships and responsibilities, providing a field of practice and inquiry that moves them through their process quickly.
 Some of our brahmacharins are teachers, while some are not.
 All are sort-of "junior swamis," particularly in the way they practice and their understanding of life.